 Source: American Cancer Society, Cancer Facts & Figures 2015

-- Lump or thickening that does not go away or that changes.
+Lump or thickening that doesn’t go away or that changes

 Causes and Risk Factors

-- Women whose mothers or sisters have had breast cancer
+Women whose mothers or sisters had breast cancer

-Recent research indicates that certain genes including BRCA1 appear to be genetically connected to an increased risk of breast cancer.
-Mutations or alterations of the BRCA1 gene increase the chances of developing breast cancer from 60 to 85%.
-Genetic screening can help determine whether a woman has the gene.
+Recent research shows that certain genes such as BRCA1 appear to be genetically linked to a higher risk of breast cancer.
+Mutations or changes of the BRCA1 gene increase the chances of getting breast cancer from 60 to 85 percent.
+Genetic screening can help a woman find out if she has the gene.